elliterate/capybara.py/README.rst

 Capybara helps you test web applications by simulating how a real user would interact with your app.
-It is agnostic about the driver running your tests and comes with Selenium support built in.
+It is agnostic about the driver running your tests and comes with Werkzeug and Selenium support built in.

 |build|_